 - Clean Language Coach – Institute of Leadership and Management (ILM)

-BAcC Members must have completed an approved 3 Year Full Time Course in Traditional Acupuncture (which until 2001 was called a Licence in Acupuncture, Lic.Ac.).
-Students now gain a BA or BSc honors Degree.
-The courses have always required 3,500 hours of continuous study, over a minimum of 450 days of course attendance, including 12 months of supervised clinical treatment of patients.
+Yes the British Acupuncture Accreditation Board (BAAB) sets the professional training standards for the UK.
+To complete a BAAB accredited course we must complete an approved 3 Year Full Time Course in Traditional Acupuncture and receive either a Licence in Acupuncture (Lic.Ac) or BSc Degree.
+Courses require 3,500 hours of continuous study, over a minimum of 450 days of course attendance, including 12 months of supervised clinical treatment of patients.